 The Biomedical Admissions Test is a paper-based two-hour test for students.
-The BMAT assesses mathematical and scientific knowledge alongside aptitude.
+The BMAT assesses mathematical and scientific knowledge alongside thinking skills and written communication.
 It has separate papers that test:

-- Generic skills in problem solving, understanding arguments, and data analysis and inference - The ability to apply the scientific knowledge typically covered in school science and mathematics by the age of 16 - The ability to select, develop and organise ideas, and to communicate them in writing, concisely and effectively
+- Generic skills in problem solving and critical thinking - The ability to apply the scientific knowledge typically covered in school science and mathematics by the age of 16 - The ability to select, develop and organise ideas, and to communicate them in writing, concisely and effectively